kdgdkd/ramiho/README.md

 ## Epilogue
-I have spent a significant amount of time coding ramiho, but I am very happy that it solves issues that we, as a band, found when tring to properly configure our DAW-less techno setup.
-Connecting devices, or loading previously used sets of connexions, is now easily done with ramiho for my very personal joy.
+I have spent a significant amount of time coding ramiho, but I am very happy that it solves issues that we, as a band (**PUNKT25**), found when trying to properly configure our DAW-less techno setup.
+Setting up MIDI connexions between devices, or loading previously used sets of connexions, is now easily done with ramiho.
+My group-members, who wouldn't deal with aconnect on a command line, now operate ramiho on an ssh client on their own phones.
+This brings me a lot of joy.
 But I think I might be thrilled if I ever learn that this code is helping other people make music, so do not doubt getting in touch if you come to use it.

 ## Contributing

 I am stubborn, but I am no programmer.
 This script is likely to contain a significant amount of bugs, and most of the code could be polished and modified.
-So pull requests are welcome.
+So comments, suggestions, and pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License